 We want to be worthy of our customers’ trust, reflecting our focus on best-in-class data security.
-We aim to use technology in a way that creates value for all our stakeholders and supports financial inclusion.
-Technology should help simplify our processes, and make services more accessible and convenient.
-It is our responsibility to ensure the highest standards of data security which will help us earn and inspire trust.
+We aim to use technology in a way that creates meaningful value for all our customers and supports financial inclusion.
+We believe that technology plays a key role in making our services more accessible and convenient.
+It is our responsibility to ensure the highest standards of security.

 What this means for us

-By unlocking the potential of digitalisation we believe we can help our customers and society explore new possibilities, and find new ways to overcome some of the challenges of everyday life.
+By unlocking the possibilities of digitalisation we believe we can help our customers and society find new ways to overcome some of the challenges of everyday life.

 Cyber security is a key priority for us.
 Our customers are moving increasingly to digital banking.
-We recognise the change in security risk this represents compared to traditional banking.
-In response, we’ve grown our investment in cyber security while partnering with other banks and law enforcement to share information and address threats.
+We recognise that digital banking presents different types of threats and in response, we’ve grown our investment in cyber security while partnering with other banks and law enforcement to share information and address threats.

 We work closely with law enforcement agencies, regularly sharing intelligence to help prevent and detect potential malicious activity.